michaelwiel/hacking_medphys_R_part2/hack_mp_part2.md

 # Now you should get the output "test01"
 ```

-Now we send our first database queries to view the table:
+Now we execute our first SQL queries with `dbGetQuery()` which returns the result of the query as dataframe.

 ```r